libremfg/rhize-docs/content/deploy/maintain/audit.md

 ## Steps

-Maintaining Audit PostgreSQL involves three steps:
+To archive the PostgreSQL Audit trail, follow these steps:

 1. Detach target partitions from main table: